 You can’t leave Phnom Penh without having explored its waterways and there are plenty of operators offering various cruises, from sunrise to sunset and beyond.
 These vary in price, quality, duration and location so be sure to do some research before settling off on your chosen vessel.

-Take a stylish trip down the river with Cambo Cruise.
+Take a stylish trip down the river with Cambo Cruise (Sisowath Quay).
 Their Silk Island lunch cruise offers a buffet and two-hour tuk-tuk tour of the scenic isle across the Mekong (a great escape from the city’s hustle and bustle) while their sunset dinner cruise features live traditional music, a buffet dinner and plenty of calming atmosphere as you drift along the tranquil Tonle Sap.

 Alternatively, enjoy a sunset or dinner cruise aboard the Kanika catamaran, with departures every day at 5pm and 7pm from behind the Himawari Hotel.

 Budding snappers can develop their camera skills by signing up to a Nathan Horton Photography Tour.
 The trips, from one to 10 days, cater to a range in abilities and are designed to enable students to learn while exploring off-the-beaten-track Cambodia.
-The aim is to encourage photographers to dig deeper into the country’s culture than the usual tourist while taking some great shots home to prove it.
+They also aim to encourage photographers to dig deeper into the country’s culture while taking some great shots home to prove it.

 There are several independent art galleries and centres helping to promote the local art scene that are well worth a visit.
 Java Arts Café (Sihanouk Blvd & Tuol Kork) serves up a delectable selection of great tea and coffee to accompany a very recommendable food menu.
 The cafe has a gallery upstairs, which regularly showcases local talent.